 - Click Ads, then find Inventory.

-- Under "Percentage of ads managed by Google", change the percentage to a number, up to 100.
-Keep in mind, you can’t go below the Google-sold ads percentage stated in your agreement.
+- Under "Percentage of ads managed by Google," change the percentage to a number, up to 100.
+Keep in mind, you cannot go below the Google-managed ads percentage stated in your agreement.

 - Under “Fill remaining inventory with ads from your account,” check the box next to “Enable.”